French CEFR Levels Explained: A1, A2, B1, B2 and C1

 Example tasks at C1:

-- Deliver a persuasive presentation with audience Q and A
+- Deliver a persuasive presentation with audience Q&A on an unfamiliar topic

 - Write a 350 to 500 word analysis comparing viewpoints with citations where needed